June 13, 2021 • Startup • Business ⌇ Connect ↗

-I do everything in Notion… organizing my personal life, planning my professional life, and tracking my overall progress.
+I do everything in Notion… organising my personal life, planning my professional life, and tracking my overall progress.
 So I created a digital product at the intersection of my skills in the following 3 ways:

 I am currently doing my MSc in High Tech Entrepreneurship in Barcelona and also have a degree in Business Development.
 I’ve been exposed to standard business building procedures, but never dove deep into startup theory until I had this class: ‘Lean Startup & Customer Development Bootcamp’.
 There, my world was turned completely upside down.
 Why?
 Because I was building products that I thought were needed up until that point.
 Which more or less worked, but it’s an approach that is never going to compare to building a product for customers that are truly experiencing a real problem.